-Land use within the Area of the Five Communities consists mostly of agricultural lands, wetlands, forested areas, and developed/built-up areas with residential, commercial and industrial land uses.
-Wetlands and forested areas represent 14.3 % and 25.2 % respectively of the Area of the Five Communities.
+Land use within the Central Huron area consists mostly of agricultural lands, wetlands, forested areas, and developed/built-up areas with residential, commercial and industrial land uses.
+Wetlands and forested areas represent 5.6 % and 15.6 % respectively of the Central Huron area.